 I find this method to be the most fascinating.
 Vaginal discharge is thought of as gross, weird, awkward to talk about…. but it can tell you so much about your menstrual cycle.
 So get cozy.

-The hormones that control your menstrual cycle also cause your cervix to produce mucus which then exits your vagina as discharge.
+The hormones that control your menstrual cycle (primarily estrogen) also cause your cervix to produce mucus which then exits your vagina as discharge.
 This method involves checking your mucus daily and adding it to your app (or paper charting it if you want to be old school) The changes in your mucus let you know where you’re at in your cycle.

 So how do you check your cervical mucus?
 Well, you feel (yes feel) and look at your discharge every day.
 After your period stops completely is when you start tracking.
 If you don’t care to actually touch your discharge, then simply look at the color and texture of the discharge in your underwear.
 If you really want to get up close and personal with your discharge, you can either wipe before you go pee and then check the color and texture on the toiler paper (use white tp) or you can place your clean fingers into your vaginal opening and check the color/texture of the mucus on your fingers.
 Any of these ways works.